Dubai Gold Market

 Dubai Precious Metals Conference (DPMC)

 A ‘Dubai Precious Metals Conference’ (DPMC), backed by the DMCC, has taken place each April since 2012.
-Presentation slides from previous DPMC conferences are available n the DPMC website, as is the 2016 DPMC schedule.
-The World Gold Council is launching the Shariah Gold Standard at DPMC, in April 2016.
+The agenda for the latest DPMC can be seen on the Conference website.
+The World Gold Council launched the Shariah Gold Standard at DPMC, in April 2016.

 Trading Companies and Banks in Dubai’s gold sector